TayloredNutrition-Profile full.jpg

 Right out of grad school I began working at Le Bonheur Children’s hospital in Memphis, where I reinforced my love of working with kids and teens.
 I was able to gain experience in everything fro the CVICU (cardiovascular intensive care unit for babies) to surgery and burns to weight management and wellness to disordered eating and eating disorders.
 This job proved my love of pediatrics.

-I then moved back to Texas to work at Texas Scottish Rite Hospital for Children in Dallas, TX in 2011, where I worked in pediatric clinics as well as oversaw their employee wellness program for many years.
-I now have the opportunity to continue my work in wellness and work with the sports medicine team in their sports medicine clinic.
+I then moved back to Texas to work at Texas Scottish Rite Hospital for Children in Dallas, TX in 2011, where I worked in pediatric clinics as well as oversaw their employee wellness program for 10+ years.
+I now have the opportunity to continue to work with the sports medicine team in their sports medicine clinic while also working with athletes in my virtual private practice.
+In these settings I have been able to and continue to work with athletes on nutrition strategies to improve performance and on nutrition for recovery and injury prevention in those diagnosed with sport-related injuries such as stress fractures, female athlete triad, male athlete triad, RED-S, overtraining syndrome, disordered eating, and ACL tears.

 I’m a member of the Academy of Nutrition and Dietetics, Sports Cardiovascular and Wellness group, and Collegiate and Professional Sports Dietitians Association.